Recumbent

 The Project:

 The plan was to build two recumbent bikes before the Spring thaw; one each for Sue and I. The following factors were to determine the direction of the design and construction.
-If you think I've forgotten something important or have something in the wrong priority, let me know, OK?

 • Comfortable to ride